 Red XIII began down the hallway, and Cloud paced beside him, purposefully forfeiting a subtle lead to the beast.
 He was distracted by his thoughts.
 He scanned every open door they passed – empty offices.
 No signs of struggles.

 "A body," Red XIII said plainly.
 "Up ahead at the intersection."

 They rushed forward.
-The woman was in plain office clothes, a long grey skirt and tie.
-She had been cut from the left shoulder down through the heart, but the wound was so thin only the blood made it apparent.
+The woman was in plain office clothes, a long grey skirt and a tie.
+She had been cut from the left shoulder down through the heart, but the wound was so thin that only the sudden waterfall stain of blood made it apparent.

 Cloud knelt by her and looked at her face for a while.
 The sounds of the others coming up at a dash pounded in his ears.